brunoluiz/gifsane-extension/README.md

 ## Try it out

-Here is a short GIF you can try to convert once you install the extension
+Here is a short GIF you can try to convert once you install the extension.
+You should see a `Convert` button on the bottom left corner.

 ![](./demo/demo.gif)